What Is Process Mining?

-- First, your process mining solution should include strong discovery, the ability to scour event logs to track what employees are actually doing, then create an appropriate process model by generating process maps of the entire organization’s business flow.
+- First, your process mining solution should include strong discovery capabilities, the ability to scour event logs to track what employees are actually doing, then create an appropriate process model by generating process maps of the entire organization’s business flow.

 - In addition, you’ll want to look for robust conformance checking, which analyzes event logs to ensure that actions align with process models.

 - And third, your solution will need performance analysis and enhancement capabilities, that analyze potential inefficiencies within an event log, investigate to determine whether and how it can be improved and then make improvements according to the real process data.